 In May 2014, the Company entered into a term loan agreement (the "Loan Agreement") with the lenders party thereto from time to time (each, a "Lender" and collectively, the "Lenders") and Whitebox Advisors, LLC, as administrative agent for the Lenders ("Whitebox"), with a maturity date of March 15, 2017, pursuant to which the Lenders committed to provide one or more senior secured term loans to the Company in an aggregate amount of up to approximately \$31.1 million on the terms and conditions set forth in the Loan Agreement (collectively, the "Term Loan").
 The first advance of the Term Loan in the amount of \$22.8 million (the "First Advance"), net of discounts and issue costs of \$1.6 million and \$1.5 million, respectively, was made to the Company in May 2014.
 Also in May 2014, the Company and its subsidiaries entered into an Exchange and Purchase Agreement (the "Exchange and Purchase Agreement") with WB Gevo, Ltd. and the other Lenders party thereto from time to time and Whitebox, in its capacity as administrative agent for the Lenders.
-Pursuant to the terms of the Exchange and Purchase Agreement, the Lenders were given the right, subject to certain conditions, to exchange all or a portion of the outstanding principal amount of the Term Loan for the Company's newly created 2017 Notes), which are convertible into shares of the Company's common stock.
+Pursuant to the terms of the Exchange and Purchase Agreement, the Lenders were given the right, subject to certain conditions, to exchange all or a portion of the outstanding principal amount of the Term Loan for the Company's

+2017 Notes (as defined below), which are convertible into shares of the Company's common stock.
 While outstanding, the Term Loan bore an interest rate equal to 15% per annum, of which 5% was payable in cash and 10% was payable in kind and capitalized and added to the principal amount of the Term Loan.

-In June 2014, the Lenders exchanged all \$25.9 million of outstanding principal amount of Term Loan provided in the First Advance for 2017 Notes, together with accrued paid-in-kind interest of \$0.2 million.
+In June 2014, the Lenders exchanged all \$25.9 million of outstanding principal amount of Term Loan provided in the First Advance for 10% convertible senior secured notes due 2017 (the "2017 Notes" and, together with the 2022 Notes, the "Convertible Notes"), together with accrued paid-in-kind interest of \$0.2 million.
 The terms of the 2017 Notes are set forth in an indenture by and among the Company, its subsidiaries in their capacity as guarantors, and Wilmington Savings Fund Society, FSB, as trustee (the "2017 Notes Indenture").
 The 2017 Notes will mature on March 15, 2017.
 The 2017 Notes have a conversion price (the "Conversion Price") equal to \$17.38 per share or 0.0576 shares per \$1 principal amount of 2017 Notes.
 Optional prepayment of the 2017 Notes will not be permitted.
-The 2017 Notes bear interest at a rate equal to 10% per annum, which is payable 5% in cash and under certain circumstances 5% in kind and capitalized and added to the principal amount of the 2017 Notes.
+The 2017 Notes bear interest at a rate equal to 10% per annum, which is payable 5% in cash and, under certain circumstances, 5% in kind and capitalized and added to the principal amount of the 2017 Notes.
 While the 2017 Notes are outstanding, the Company is required to maintain an interest reserve in an amount equal to 10% of the aggregate outstanding principal amount, to be adjusted on an annual basis.
-As of March 31, 2015, there was a balance of \$2.6 million in the interest reserve account.
+As of June 30, 2015, there was a balance of \$2.6 million in the interest reserve account.
 This amount is classified as restricted deposits.